Intelligent-Robotics-Lab/bst-study/docs/JSON_REFERENCE.md

 ### ❌ Hardcoding behavior in Python

-All robot behavior should be defined in JSON, not logic files.
+All robot behavior should be defined in JSON, not logic files (outside of short assistive remarks).

 ---